Can You Use a Tennis Racket for Padel 2025?

 No, modifying a tennis racket for padel is not practical.
 The structural differences, including weight distribution, material composition, and hitting surface, make it impossible to achieve the same feel and playability as a real padel racket.
 Investing in a proper padel racket is always the best choice.

-In official Padel matches, using a tennis racket is not allowed as it does not meet the regulations set by Padel governing bodies.
+Using a tennis racket is not allowed in official Padel matches, as it does not meet the regulations set by the Padel governing bodies.
 You may be disqualified from the match if you attempt to use a tennis racket.
 Playing with the correct equipment for safety and performance is always best.